 At AIMC there will be two performance events in the Attenborough Centre for the Creative Arts on the University of Sussex campus, and one Algorave in the centre of Brighton.

-30th August - AI Music Theatre (music with visual / theatrical / multimedia / performative elements - for example could include use of robots, puppets, video, dance, objects, spoken word, etc)
+30th August - AI Music Theatre (music with visual / theatrical / multimedia / performative elements - this could for example include use of robots, puppets, video, dance, objects, spoken word, etc).
+There will be a small budget available for ensemble musicians (2-4 musicians, including potentially a singer); we will negotiate the instrumentation dependent on accepted proposals.
+We welcome enquires ahead of proposal submission.

 31st August- AI Concert (sound focused, could include computer music, electro acoustic music, AI augmented instruments, improvisation, etc.)